Listen to this blog post which will, at a future date, be added to The Explanation Podcast

 The newly developed circuits in the neocortex and limbic systems allow the children in the videos to read Mom’s facial expression and control their own emotions (anger, tantrums, and frustration).
 As adults, we will carry that emotional understanding and diagnose our own emotions, as well as read other people’s.

 Take the phenomenon of language, for example.
-One of the most unique characteristics of humans is that we can actually express ourselves.
+One of the unique characteristics of humans is that we can actually express ourselves.
 This process receives a jumpstart in childhood.

 As we listen to a tape of children speaking words or adults talking to children, we learn that somewhere between birth and the age of five, children progress from reading the movements of lips in infancy to registering vocabulary and grammar, and sometime between six months and a year, spoken language prepares the baby’s brain to be multilingual.